dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/03-Configure-Static-Internet-Routes-on-Hospital-Edge-Routers.md

 ## Overview
 This task, I will configure static routes on the hospital edge routers so internal traffic can reach the simulated internet network.

+The internet network used in this project is:

+200.10.0.0/24

+---

+## Objective
+- Configure internet-bound static routes
+- Ensure hospital LAN traffic exits toward ISP1
+- Demonstrate internet reachability using static routing

+---